Polyiodide: Structure

-Polyiodides are characterized by their highly complex and variable structures, and can be considered as associations of I2, I−, and I_{3}^{−} units.
-Discrete polyiodides are usually linear, reflecting the origin of the ion.
+Polyiodides adopt diverse structures.
+Most can be considered as associations of I2, I−, and I_{3}^{−} units.
+Discrete polyiodides are usually linear.
 The more complex two- or three-dimensional network structures of chains and cages are formed as the ions interact with each other, with their shapes depending on their associated cations quite strongly, a phenomenon named dimensional caging.
 The table below lists the polyiodide salts which have been structurally characterized, along with their counter-cation.